nurulc/react-rxinput/README.md

 - Not sure of all RegExp edge cases are handles
 - Assome all reagep are anchored to the beging of input (meaning the regexp matching always starts at the begining

-# Known bugs
+## Known bugs
-- Deleting input text in the middle of the input box (very complex regular expressions) sometimes misbehaves
+- Rare: but deleting input text in the middle of the input box (very complex regular expressions) sometimes misbehaves

 ### Installation